Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/application_lifecycle.md

 }
 ```

-The following screenshot presents dump from the dlogutil tool.
-The data read is stopped when application changes state to `Paused`.
+The following screenshot presents dump from the `dlogutil` tool.
+The data reading is stopped when application changes state to `Paused`.

 **Figure: Application life cycle logs**